bigskysoftware/htmx/www/docs.md

 }
 ```

-When htmx does the swap, it will it is in such a way that this CSS transition will apply to the new content, and
+When htmx swaps in this new content, it will do so in such a way that the CSS transition will apply to the new content,
-you will get a nice, smooth transition to the new state.
+giving you a nice, smooth transition to the new state.

 So, in summary, all you need to do to use CSS transitions for an element is keep its `id` stable across requests!